×

 LGBT family law is nuanced with complicated processes and contentious issues that require specialized knowledge around marriage and immigration, custody and adoption processes, fiancée or marriage-based visas, name changes, gender changes, prenups, and divorce specific to LGBT individuals.

-Waple & Houk has extensive experience in LGBT family law services.
+Waple & Houk, PLLC, has extensive experience in LGBT family law services.
 Our legal team in Charlotte is passionate about defending the rights of lesbian, gay, bisexual, and transgender people.
-That’s because our attorneys are dedicated to a great good – we believe that a person’s sexual orientation should not bar them from getting professional family law services.
+That’s because our attorneys are dedicated to the belief that a person’s sexual orientation should not bar them from getting professional family law services.

 reviews